boonyongyang/flutter_bloc_starter_kit/README.md

 **Why Skip the Domain Layer?**

-For most applications, a domain layer adds unnecessary complexity without significant benefits:
+For most applications, a domain layer adds unnecessary complexity:
 - Reduces boilerplate code and development time
-- Simpler project structure and easier onboarding
 - Business logic in Cubits is sufficient for most use cases
 - Can be added later when complexity genuinely requires it